-The Corporation maintains an executive and organization liability insurance policy that covers directors and officers for costs incurred to defend and settle claims against directors and officers of the Corporation to an annual limit of \$5,000,000 with retention of \$25,000 on securities and oppressive conduct claims and \$25,000 on all other claims.
-The cost of coverage for 2019 was approximately \$10,500.
-Directors and officers do not pay any portion of the premiums and no indemnity claims were made or became payable during 2019.
+The Corporation maintains an executive and organization liability insurance policy that covers directors and officers for costs incurred to defend and settle claims against directors and officers of the Corporation to an annual limit of \$5,000,000 with retention of \$25,000 on securities claims and \$25,000 on all other claims.
+The cost of coverage for fiscal 2022 was approximately \$14,333.
+Directors and officers do not pay any portion of the premiums and no indemnity claims were made or became payable during fiscal 2022.